benjaminjohnking/benjaminjohnking/README.md

 Software development professional with over 20 years of IT industry experience in academia, e-commerce, enterprise and healthcare spaces.

 - Specialized in full stack development for web and mobile applications
-- Proficient in Android, Angular, AWS, iOS, Java, Node.js, React and SQL among other technologies listed below
+- Proficient in Android, Angular, AWS, ChatGPT, iOS, Java, Node.js, React and SQL among other technologies listed below
 - Seasoned leader of development teams using Scrum and Kanban Agile frameworks
 - AWS Certified Cloud Practitioner (CCP) and Certified ScrumMaster (CSM)